London, SW7 2DD

 There are daily tours, live events, science shows and 800 interactive exhibits, as well as simulator rides and an IMAX 3D cinema.

-The large medical collection is based on a permanent loan from the Wellcome Trust, and is one of the world's most comprehensive medical displays.
+The 'science' strand of the collection spans the fields of physics, chemistry and biology, focusing on astronomy, cosmology, weights and measures, earth sciences, natural history, natural philosophy and navigation.
+Its large medical collection is based on a permanent loan from the Wellcome Trust, and is one of the world's most comprehensive medical displays.

 In 2008 the museum acquired the Art Funded Listening Post, an installation by Mark Hansen and Ben Rubin.
 Offering a 'portrait of online communication', it consists of more than 200 LED screens displaying text fragments from internet chat rooms, with a voice synthesizer speaking or singing the texts.